nemild/cli_for_full_stack/README.md

-ls -r # reverses order, now ascending rather than descending ls -t # sort by time modified, most recent at top by default (descending) ls -G # colorize ls -a # show directories entries that begin with a dot ('.'), i.e., show hidden directories ls -S # sort files by size ls -F #  Display a slash (`/') immediately after each pathname that is a directory, an asterisk (`*') after each that is executable, an at sign (`@') after each symbolic link, an equals sign (`=') after each socket, a percent sign (`%') after each whiteout, and a vertical bar (`|') after each that is a FIFO ls -d */ # directories only
+ls -r # reverses order, now ascending rather than descending ls -t # sort by time modified, most recent at top by default (descending) ls -G # colorize ls -a # show hidden files/directories (all files/directories beginning with a dot) ls -S # sort files by size ls -F #  Display a slash (`/') immediately after each pathname that is a directory, an asterisk (`*') after each that is executable, an at sign (`@') after each symbolic link, an equals sign (`=') after each socket, a percent sign (`%') after each whiteout, and a vertical bar (`|') after each that is a FIFO ls -d */ # directories only